prescotttrav/tic-tac-toe/README.md

 - Game title & results.
 - Defining which player's turn it is.

-#### tests
+### tests/

-Testing is strictly forced in this repo & Circle CI is configured to both compile & run unit tests.
+Testing is strictly enforced in this repo & Circle CI is configured to both compile & run unit tests.
 Please update or add any tests if any features or functions are added or updated.